dawelsch/dawelsch.github.io/websrc/source/documents/cluster/node-lifecycle.md

 ```

 #### Manage Multiple Nodes
-Perform the worflow to commission, decommission, or upgrade all or a subset of nodes using `clusterctl nodes` subcommands.
+Perform the workflow to commission, decommission, or upgrade all or a subset of nodes using `clusterctl nodes` subcommands.
 Refer the documentation of individual commands for details.

 ```
 clusterctl nodes commission <space separated node-name(s)>